moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 Currently, when a CI job runs, it is provided with a `CI_JOB_TOKEN`, which the job can use to interact with other GitLab resources.
-This token is generated on behalf of the user who triggered the CI pipeline, effectively granting the CI job the same level of access as the user.
+This token is generated on behalf of the user who triggered the CI job, effectively granting the CI job the same level of access as the user.

 This poses a security risk, as it allows for token theft, enabling a malicious